Primary Navigation Mobile

 The Torres is available with a single 1.5-litre turbocharged petrol engine, which is paired with a six-speed automatic gearbox as standard.
 This uses a small shift-by-wire toggle switch in place of a conventional gear shift, helping to free up more space for those up front.
 There is no manual gearbox option.

-Producing 163hp and 260Nm of torque, the Torres comes as in a front-wheel-drive configuration, with all-wheel drive optional on the higher-specification K40 variant.
-Accelerating from 0-62mph takes a claimed 10.8 seconds regardless of how many wheels are being driven – not an especially impressive turn of speed.
+It produces 163hp and 260Nm of torque, driving the front or, as an option on top spec K40, all four wheels.
+Accelerating from 0-62mph takes a claimed 10.8 seconds regardless of how many wheels are being driven, making it one of the slower cars in the class.

 KGM Torres review | Parkers cars